 Neurotransmitters are chemical messengers in the brain.
 Several types of neurotransmitters affect how the brain reacts to pain stimulation.
 In particular, serotonin (also called 5-HT) and nitric oxide are thought to be involved in these chemical changes.
 Release of these chemicals may activate nerve pathways in the brain, muscles, or elsewhere and increase pain.

-In addition to stress, many different factors can trigger or aggravate tension-type headaches.
+Many different factors can trigger or aggravate tension-type headaches.

 Dental Problems.
 Jaw clenching or teeth grinding, especially during sleep, are signs of temporomandibular joint dysfunction (TMJ, also known as TMD).
 TMJ pain can occur in the ear, cheek, temples, neck, or shoulders.
 This condition often coexists with chronic tension headache.
-Some patients with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.
+Some people with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.

 Tension-type headaches are the most common type of headache.
 Nearly everyone has at least one tension-type headache during their lifetime.
 Episodic tension-type headaches are far more common than chronic tension-type headaches.

 Age.
-Tension-type headaches are most likely to occur among people in their 40s.
+Tension-type headaches are most likely to occur among people in their 30s.
 They tend to occur less as people become older.

-Psychosocial factors associated with childhood tension-type headaches include:
+Factors associated with childhood tension-type headaches include:

 The National Headache Foundation recommends these tips for parents: